-- 1. Windermere understands that from time to time families may experience financial difficulties.
+- Windermere understands that from time to time families may experience financial difficulties.
 We require families and educators to keep us informed through timely communication to insure we are able to support families during these times. - 2.
 If parent/guardians are unable to pay due to financial difficulties, please contact the Windermere Finance team immediately who will assist in setting up an agreed payment plan. - 3.
 In the instance of non-payment of a parent/guardians account by the due date or notice of a dishonoured direct debit, Windermere will undertake the following processes: - a.
 Contact the parent/guardian by email and/or phone to arrange payment for dishonoured transaction.
 NOTE: Parents/Guardians can agree to the processing of a manual direct debit immediately or specify a day for this transaction to take place.
 Alternately, payment can be made by credit card over the phone. - 4.
-Send a payment reminder SMS, advising of the overdue amount - 5.
-Where accounts remain unpaid after a concerted effort to finalise payment, Windermere will: - a.
-(After 7 days) forward a cease care letter stating the final day of care.
-NOTE: If payment is not received prior to the date of care ending, the child's enrolment will cease immediately. - b.
-Forward your details to a credit control agency.
-When an account is forwarded to a credit control agency the account holder will become liable for payment of the collection fees applied as a percentage of each payment at a rate of 25%.
-NOTE: Once an account is forwarded to a credit control agency all communications regarding payments must be made directly with the agency.
-Windermere has no authority to manage payments towards an account at this point.
+Send a payment reminder SMS, advising of the overdue amount

-Approval Date: Jan 2013/Last Review: November 2019/Next review: July 2020/Page 5 of 6
+Approval Date: Jan 2013/Last Review: July 2020/Next review: July 2021/Page 5 of 6